dgleba/rail263/README.md

 * MySQL must be installed and accepting connections

 ## Getting started

-### bin/setup

-Run the `bin/setup` script.
-This script will:

-* Check you have the required Ruby version
-* Install gems using Bundler
-* Create local copies of `.env`
-* Create, migrate, and seed the database

 ### Run it!

 1. Run `rspec spec` to make sure everything works.